cfbolz/pypy-15-blog/blogpost.rst

 substantial feedback and many very helpful suggestions for the blog post.
 Michael Hudson-Doyle also fixed a number of mistakes in the post and rightfully complained about the lack of mention of the GC.
 Christian Tismer provided access to his copy of early Python-de mailing list posts.
+Matti Picus pointed out a number of things I had forgotten and fixed a huge number of typos and awkward English, including my absolute inability to put commas correctly.
 $$$ more
 All remaining errors are of course my own.